Video gaming and gambling

 That’s why we’ve partnered with the Alannah & Madeline Foundation to co-design a workshop for parents of children aged 12–17 years.
 This workshop is designed to increase parents’ awareness of the convergence of gaming and gambling and equip them to talk to their children about it.

-As part of the program, the foundations have created three fact sheets for parents:
+As part of the program, the Foundation has created three fact sheets for parents: